dzikoysk/reposilite/README.md

 # NanoMaven [![Build Status](https://travis-ci.org/dzikoysk/NanoMaven.svg?branch=master)](https://travis-ci.org/dzikoysk/NanoMaven)
 Lightweight repository manager for Maven artifacts.
-It a simple solution to replace managers like Nexus and Artifactory.
+It is a simple solution to replace managers like Nexus, Archiva or Artifactory.
 As a successor of NanoMaven, you should also check the [Reposilite](https://github.com/panda-lang/reposilite) - enhanced repository management software mainly dedicated for Maven artifacts.

 ![obraz](https://user-images.githubusercontent.com/4235722/78812901-73b8c680-79cc-11ea-95d5-9763a53e4240.png)